mmfallacy/.yaps/01-2025-Neovim-on-NixOS.md

 ## My own home-manager Neovim configuration

-> For reference, here is the link for my [.nixconfig's neovim user module](https://github.com/mmfallacy/.nixconfig/tree/main/user/neovim) which is loosely based on this [LazyVim home-manager configuration](https://github.com/LazyVim/LazyVim/discussions/1972)

 My home-manager Neovim configuration starts in [`user/neovim/default.nix`](https://github.com/mmfallacy/.nixconfig/blob/e69d9fdca1eab29c1ba7106aa2c1b7ca895c5b8f/user/neovim/default.nix).
 As I wanted my configuration to support a non-Nix setup, I decided to write two `init.lua`s which serves as the entry point.

 One of these entry points (`user/neovim/config/init.lua`) is meant to be used by Neovim as the configuration folder is symlinked/stowed to a normal system's `.config/nvim`.
 This file contains the code required to install and set up my package manager of choice.
 Also, this lua code also checks whether it is being run on a NixOS system (thru the `IS_NIXOS`), showing a warning when run in a NixOS environment.